codragon2020/codragon2020.github.io/README.md

 Welcome to my Portfolio site!
 I am a Sr. Manager of Software Engineering at Capital One and a student of the University of Richmond's Full-Stack Software Engineering Bootcamp.

+## Description

+This site is my first publicly accessible project.
+I created it to inform viewers some basic information about me, where to submit their contact information, and links to other projects I contributed to.

 ## Link to Site

 https://github.com/codragon2020/codragon2020.github.io/index.html